By: Matt Rhoads, Ed.D

-In Part Three of our series on interactive slides, we are going to be discussing formative assessment.
+In Part Two of our series on interactive slides, we are going to be discussing formative assessment.
 By the end of this post about this topic, you will have three to five go-to formative assessment strategies to try using on Pear Deck and Nearpod.
 These strategies will help amplify how you assess your students, provide feedback, and monitor and adjust your instruction.

 What is Formative Assessment?